mariuslenerd/ML_project1/README.md

 ### Quick Start

 **Before running the code:**
-1. First please upload the dataset to 'dataset/'
+1. First please upload the dataset to 'dataset/'.
+It should then contain the 3 files: 'x_train.csv', 'x_test.csv', 'y_train.csv'.
 2. Choose the method between 'original', 'PCA' and 'MP'.
 By default 'original' is chosen.

 ```bash